Professor David Thomas MA (Oxon), MA (Cantab), PhD (Lanc)

 Professor Thomas has been a specialist in Islam and Christian-Muslim relations for many years.
 After undergraduate work at Oxford, he worked in the northern Sudan, where his interest in Islam was kindled.
 He took this further in theological studies at Cambridge and in PhD research at Lancaster.

-Professor Thomas worked in parts of the UK for some years on relations between the churches and Muslim communities, and in 1993 he was appointed onto the staff of the then Centre for the Study of Islam and Christian-Muslim Relations, Selly Oak.
-He was promoted to Reader in 2004, and in 2007 was appointed Professor of Christianity and Islam.
-In 2011 he was appointed Nadir Dinshaw Professor of Interreligious Relations.
+Professor Thomas worked in parts of the UK for some years on relations between the churches and Muslim communities, and in 1993 he was appointed Lecturer at the Centre for the Study of Islam and Christian-Muslim Relations, Selly Oak.
+In 2004 he was promoted to Reader in the Department of Theology and Religion, and in 2007 was appointed Professor of Christianity and Islam.
+In 2011 he was made Nadir Dinshaw Professor of Interreligious Relations.

 Research

-He is Islam editor of The Encyclopaedia of the Bible and its Reception, a projected 30-volume publication from De Gruyter, Berlin, which traces the ‘reception’ of themes and figures from the Bible in Judaism, Christianity, Islam, world faiths, literature, art, music, theatre and film.
+He is Islam editor of The Encyclopaedia of the Bible and its Reception, which traces the reception of themes and figures from the Bible in Judaism, Christianity, Islam, world faiths, literature, music, art, theatre and film.
+Published by De Gruyter, Berlin, it will appear in 30 volumes over 12 years, of which 7 volumes have appeared.

 Publications